petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/configuration-client-extensions/instance-settings-yaml-configuration-reference.md

     type: instanceSettings
 ```

-### Currently Supported Instance settings PIDs
+## Currently Supported Instance settings PIDs

-The following is the list of PIDs that can be referenced in an Instance settings client extension:
+Here are all of the PIDs that you can reference in an instance setting client extension, scoped by [virtual instance](#virtual-instance-scoped-pids) or by [site](#site-scoped-pids).

-#### Virtual Instance Scoped PIDs:
+### Virtual Instance Scoped PIDs:

-The following PIDs allow for the configuration of Virtual instance scoped settings.
+These PIDs allow for the configuration of virtual instance-scoped settings.

 <!--
 ```bash